Fractional Laser Treatments: Technology Guide & Treatment Results 2026

 Stimulates collagen production throughout treated and surrounding areas for comprehensive improvement

-What is Fractional Laser Technology?
+Fractional laser treatments use advanced laser technology to create microscopic treatment zones in the skin, leaving surrounding tissue intact for faster healing.
+This approach allows for deep skin resurfacing with reduced downtime compared to traditional ablative lasers.
 Fractional laser technology treats only a fraction of the skin surface at a time.
 The technology works by delivering laser energy in a grid pattern, creating controlled micro-injuries that stimulate the body's natural healing process and collagen production.

 Technology Advantages